esposc/AutoTrimps/README.md

+> Due to a myriad of reasons, I am finding it difficult to keep this project on my plate.
+Thus, it is unfortunately my decision that I have to put this project on hold.
+While I would still be around to tackle things that I can fix in under a minute, like writing a short script to pause the script at zone X for you, I don't have the time to add features as I would had liked.
+It seems that there is a new fork maintained: https://github.com/coderpatsy/AutoTrimps While I have not used it to vow for its reliability, there is that option.

 # AutoTrimps-genBTC unimod
 Donate: <a href="https://paypal.me/unihedron">paypal.me/unihedron</a>

 Based on AutoTrimp-genBTC.
 Modified by Uni. <b>Not backwards compatible with AutoTrimps-genBTC due to optimized save format!
 Please beware and backup your AT configs!</b> Also, not guarranteed the work.
 The reason why I'm building a fork instead of submitting PRs is that I have no idea how it really works and need a way to crash test.
 Also I don't want to hold other maintainers from having to deal with the technical debt I cause.
 If any horrible code I wrote gets in your way, sorry!

 [![](https://cloud.githubusercontent.com/assets/5595067/24738958/d421a900-1acb-11e7-81af-d2402801fc71.png)](https://discord.gg/Vu4J4zc)
-I'm usually on zininzinin's AT chat.
-If I'm not online there or if you just want to yell at me about the script without any interference just PM me.
+<del>I'm usually on zininzinin's AT chat.
+If I'm not online there or if you just want to yell at me about the script without any interference just PM me.</del>

 ## Current Roadmap
 - Implement stuff that I want to see which isn't already in genBTC